 What Is the Healthiest Salt?

-Many people are only familiar with regular white table salt, chemically known as sodium chloride or NaCl.
+Many people are only familiar with regular white table salt, chemically known as sodium chloride or NaCl, and often found in a salt shaker.

-However, there are actually quite a number of varieties of salt, ranging in color, texture, and even taste.
+However, there are actually quite plenty of different types of salt, ranging in color, texture, and even taste.

 Any type of salt can be healthy in moderation.
+There is no ‘best salt’.
 Although sodium is often demonized, and diets high in salt can increase the risk of hypertension, sodium is an essential nutrient that is required for many key functions of the body, including nerve conduction, muscle contraction, and maintaining fluid balance.

 The healthiest salts are thought to be those that are more natural (less processed), so they contain trace minerals that can be essential for optimal health.